michalisfrangos/practical_ML/index.md

 # Cross validation
 The caret package has the option to set the train options and do cross validation using the training set.
 I set the training control for cross-Validation to 5 folds for all models for computational efficiency.

-Even though not necessary, I repeat cross-validation manually based on validation data obtained from partitioning the training data as follows.
+Even though not necessary, I repeat cross-validation manually based on validation data obtained from partitioning the training data.